-At December 31, 2023, our indebtedness was comprised of borrowings under our 2023 Senior Credit Facility (as defined below), the 2018 Term Loan (as defined below), the GIC Joint Venture Credit Facility (as defined below), the GIC Joint Venture Term Loan (as defined below), the PACE Loan (as defined below), the Brickell Mortgage Loan (as defined below), the Convertible Notes (as defined below), and other indebtedness secured by first priority mortgage liens on various lodging properties.
-The weighted average interest rate, after giving effect to our interest rate derivatives, for all borrowings was 5.31% and 5.04% at December 31, 2023 and 2022, respectively.
+At December 31, 2024, our indebtedness was comprised of borrowings under our 2023 Senior Credit Facility (as defined below), the 2024 Term Loan (as defined below), the GIC Joint Venture Credit Facility (as defined below), the GIC Joint Venture Term Loan (as defined below), the PACE Loan (as defined below), the Convertible Notes (as defined below), and two loans secured by first priority mortgage liens on three lodging properties.
+The weighted average interest rate, after giving effect to our interest rate derivatives, for all borrowings was 5.01% and 5.31% at December 31, 2024 and 2023, respectively.
+We are in compliance with all financial covenants in the loan agreements.